nypublicradio/nypr-call-to-action/README.md

 This is a simple text widget with a button linking out to an external URL.

+## This is a toolkit module
+This is a module designed to be used with [nypr-toolkit](https://github.com/nypublicradio/nypr-toolkit).
+See [that readme](https://github.com/nypublicradio/nypr-toolkit#development) for details on setting up a toolkit instance to work with modules.

 ## Development

 This is a React app, bootstrapped with [`create-react-app`](https://github.com/facebookincubator/create-react-app), which includes a testing framework and build tools.